 I did obtain the ultrasound pictures and saw video of my sweet baby.
 He was moving around, moving his head, his arms and his legs, and was perfectly perfect.
 That was very difficult for me.
 There was nothing wrong with him.
 He was growing well and healthy, he was just in the wrong spot.
 And my tube was able to carry him, though not for long.
 I’ve never been so heart-broken in my life!

-When I woke up from my surgery, I felt like I had the strongest energetic healing session of my life, oddly.
+When I woke up from my surgery, I felt like I had a seriously profound inner healing.
 I feel like I left and came back different.
 Not like a walk-in soul, I’m still me, just very different.
 Even my husband says I’m different now.
 It’s a good different.
 It feels like a new beginning.
 I no longer carry resentment, or hatred, or rage like I use to.
-I feel nothing but love instead.
-Everything I clung to that I resisted letting go of, I now release with no problems.
+I feel love, compassion and patience instead.
+Everything I clung to that I resisted letting go of, I let go of with no problem.
 I realized that life is short, to not waste it on pointless petty things.
 Facing my mortality at 38 years old was a huge wake-up call.
 I see beauty where I didn’t before.
-I see goodness, and feel happy, where I was unable to before.
+I see goodness and feel happy where I was unable to before.
 It’s as if the dial was turned down some so living isn’t as hard for me as it was before being so sensitive to everything.
 Like I have more of my soul than I did before.
 And everything that I didn’t need – hate, rage, despair, is somehow, gone now.